MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/choosing-unity-version.md

 Microsoft’s current recommended Unity configuration for HoloLens 2 and Windows Mixed Reality development is **Unity 2019.4 LTS using Legacy Built-in XR** support.

-The best way to install and manage Unity is through the [Unity Hub](https://unity3d.com/get-unity/download).
+The best way to install and manage Unity is through the <a href="https://unity3d.com/get-unity/download" target="_blank">[Unity Hub]</a>.
 When it's installed, open Unity Hub:

 1. Select the **Installs** tab and choose **ADD**
 2. Select Unity 2019.4 LTS and click **Next**